tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_PyViz_Demo.md

   ![pyviz_ecosystem.png](Images/pyviz_ecosystem.png)

-Transition to the live walkthrough, and highlight the following:
+Transition to the dry walkthrough of the installation guide, and highlight the following:

 * It's important to ensure the conda environment is up to date before installing PyViz and its dependencies.
 This will ensure version compatability.